naver/openwhisk-vscode-extension/wskdeploy-template/minimal/HOW-TO-DEPLOY.md

 - src/index.test.js : Test code for the action code
 - src/package.json : package.json for NPM

-### How to deploy the project
+## How to deploy the project

-You can run the deploy command from the wskdeploy manifests list in the VSCode sidebar.
-Or, run the following command in the terminal:
+You can run the deploy command from the wskdeploy manifests explorer in the VSCode sidebar or run the following command in the terminal:

 ```
 $ wskdeploy -m manifest.yaml
 ```

-#### Including dependencies
+### Including dependencies

-The sample project deploys only the content of the function code in the index.js file.
-But sometimes you need to add NPM dependencies or your own dependencies.
+The sample project deploys only the function code in the index.js file.
+But sometimes you need to add NPM or your dependencies.

-In this case, simply replace the target file with a directory path to compress and deploy all the files.
+In this case, simply use a directory path as a function endpoint to compress and deploy all the files.

 ```yaml
 packages: